 Besides, in order for the Relay UE to derive the association between the E2E SL-DRB with the second hop configuration, the source Remote UE needs to inform the QoS flow-to- E2E SL-DRB mapping to the relay UE via PC5-RRC, so that relay UE can derive E2E SL-DRB level QoS of the second hop and obtain the second hop configuration based on it.
 Since RAN2 agreed Relay UE split the QoS profiles the QoS profile split should be per PFI, then it is assumed Relay UE need to know the QoS flow ID(s).

-[dis]Proposal 14: The source Remote UE informs the QoS flow-to-E2E SL-DRB mapping to the relay UE via PC5-RRC, relay UE can derive E2E SL-DRB level QoS of the second hop and obtain the second hop RLC bearer configuration based on it.
+[dis]Proposal 14: The source Remote UE informs the QoS flow-to-E2E SL-DRB mapping to the relay UE via PC5-RRC, relay UE can derive the second hop configuration for the E2E SL-DRB based on the QoS flow-bearer mapping and split QoS profiles.

 2.2.3 QoS handling